Setting up an Offshore Business in a Foreign Jurisdiction

 While there are many jurisdictions that likely represent some of the finest offshore financial centres, it is very difficult to narrow it to THE top places in the world due to the fact that it is primarily dependant upon what one is looking for and measuring.
 However some of the most popular places in the world to form an offshore company are:

-These three destinations still have a strong offshore financial centre in operation for decades.
-Panama has strong banking secrecy laws, whereas the BVIs have some of the most offshore companies formed anywhere in the world, and St Kitts and Nevis have some of the strongest asset protection legislation in the world.
+These three destinations still have a strong offshore financial centre that has been in operation for decades.
+Panama has strong banking secrecy laws, whereas Mauritius has a friendly business environment, and St Kitts and Nevis have some of the strongest asset protection legislation in the world.
 Depending on what you are looking for will determine what is right for you.

 While there are many places in the world to chose to incorporate your company each jurisdiction has its own unique environment that is best suited for your needs.
 For more information on offshore company, formation go here.